HITECHCRIME/HC_OVERVIEW/README.md

 - "now we will cleanse the perimeter with bass to get rid of the (audible) bad programs" / "audio weapon" - purging tool
 - laser-gating
 - laser ceiling scissors (lasers shifting horizontally above user's head)
+- concerts are literally audiovisual sets - theatrical almost, with placing importance on pacing, pressurizing and depressurizing the audience, tension vs relax vs intrigue.

 # BLACKLANE_ Electronic soundscapes.